parmentelat/nbhosting/README.md

 # *Open-edX* student side

-Here's what a student would see;
+With these settings in place, here's what a student would see;

 ![](docs/edx-student.png)